openlibhums/memory-alpha/content/support/janeway-styleguide.md

 For example:

-  :heavy_check_mark:: "The Editor role has permissions for…"
+  :heavy_check_mark: **Recommended**: "The Editor role has permissions for…"

-  :x:: "When you assign the typesetter role…"
+  :x: **Not recommended**: "When you assign the typesetter role…"

-  :heavy_check_mark:: "When the typesetter sends the galleys…"
+  :heavy_check_mark: **Recommended**: "When the typesetter sends the galleys…"

-  :x:: "During review, Section editors require Editors to approve draft decisions."
+  :x: **Not recommended**: "During review, Section editors require Editors to approve draft decisions."

 At a glance:

-Don't use unnecessary capitalisation; before you capitalize a word, think about why (and whether) it should be capitalised.
+Don't use unnecessary capitalisation; before capitalising a word, think about why (and whether) it should be capitalised.

 Use a lowercase letter to begin the first word of the text immediately following a colon, unless the text is one of the following:
 * A proper noun